rnyaaa/dreamzen/README.md

-# dreamzen
+# game ngine

 Attempting to create a PS1 style game engine (Gouraud lighting, low polygon counts, limitations, etc..)

-This is then going to be used for a blatant LSD Dream Emulator ripoff or whatever else would make sense at that point.
+This is then going to be used for an RTS or a blatant LSD Dream Emulator ripoff or whatever else would make sense at that point.

-It's just a little zen project for no other purpose other than just to try it out

 ## To-do